kemvagyok/vitmma19-pw/README.md

 This project is containerized using Docker.
 Follow the instructions below to build and run the solution.

-**!!Warning for lectures: At the in inference the Flask is starting, and listening, maybe it will block your evaluator!!**
+**!!Warning for lectures: At the inference stage the Flask is starting, and listening, maybe it will block your evaluator!!**

 #### Build, Run
 ##### AI, Web Service